ljtaylor99/Ride-Share-Demand-Prediction/README.md

 - **Lon:** The longitude of the pickup location.
 - **Base:** The associated TLC base company code of the pickup.

+## Repository Directory
-### **AAI 530 Final Project EDA.ipynb**
-File contains EDA on one month worth of pickups
+- AAI 530 Final Project EDA.ipynb-File contains EDA on one month worth of pickups

-### **AAI530_Final.ipynb**
-File contains preliminary EDA and the code for K-means CLustering and LSTM
+- AI530_Final.ipynb - File contains preliminary EDA and the code for K-means CLustering and LSTM

-### **Uber Data APR-JUNE.zip**
-A compressed CSV containing the Uber ride information spanning April -  June 2014.
+- Uber Data APR-JUNE.zip - A compressed CSV containing the Uber ride information spanning April -  June 2014.
 In order to speed up the upload process we split the data set into two seperate files.

-### **Uber Data JUL-SEP.zip**
-A compressed CSV containing the Uber ride information spanning July -  September 2014.
+- Uber Data JUL-SEP.zip - A compressed CSV containing the Uber ride information spanning July -  September 2014.